gesher-group/expense/README.md

 ---

+# Prerequisites
+You'll need [yarn](https://yarnpkg.com/en/docs/install) and [NPM](https://www.npmjs.com/get-npm) to get started.
+I've written these instructions and tested on MacOS, but everything should also work on PC and Linux.

 # Installation instructions
 1. Clone the repo, and install all dependencies with `npm i`.
 2. Run `yarn run dev`.